Walid-1998/os_Ticket_Deployment/README.md

 This command logs into the MariaDB database server as the root user. sudo runs the command with administrator rights, -u root specifies the username, and -p prompts for the password.
 This step is necessary to access the MariaDB shell so I can create the database and user for osTicket.
+I logged into MariaDB:
 ```
 sudo mysql -u root -p
 ```

 These commands create a dedicated database and user for osTicket.
+Then I created a dedicated database and user for osTicket:
 CREATE DATABASE makes the empty database.
 CREATE USER and GRANT set up a secure user with proper permissions only on the osticket database.
 FLUSH PRIVILEGES applies the changes immediately.